-Consolidated management report and financial statements of the CaixaBank Group that the Board of Directors, at a meeting held on 26 February 2015, agreed to submit to the Annual General Meeting.
+Management report, financial statements and appropriation of CaixaBank profit that the Board of Directors, at a meeting held on 26 February 2015, agreed to submit to the Annual General Meeting.

-Translation of financial statements originally issued and prepared in Spanish.
+Translation of financial statements originally issued in Spanish and prepared in accordance with Spanish generally accepted accounting principles (Bank of Spain Circular 4/2004, and as amended thereafter, which adapts the EU-IFRS for banks).
 This English version is a translation of the original in Spanish for information purposes only.
 In the event of a discrepancy, the original Spanish-language version prevails.